‘It’s extremely unhealthy’: Archbishop warns over spread of Kate conspiracy theories

 Kate has not conducted any official public engagements since undergoing surgery for an unspecified abdominal condition.
 Her withdrawal has prompted a public frenzy over her health.

-On Wednesday it was reported that a member of staff working at The London Clinic, where Kate was treated, had tried to access her medical records.
+On Wednesday it was reported that members of staff working at The London Clinic, where Kate was treated, had tried to access her medical records.

 The hospital said any breach of patient information would be investigated.